How do runners stay injury free?

 Stretching is an integral part of keeping your body injury-free.
 It improves mobility, allows joints to move through their full range of motion, and may help prevent muscle soreness after running.

-Stretches can be divided into two categories: static and dynamic.
 Static stretching typically involves moving a joint as far as it comfortably accommodates, then holding for 30 seconds or more.

 Dynamic stretches, on the other hand, are controlled movements designed to activate and warm up your muscles.
 Examples of such exercises include walking lunges, heel-to-sky pulses, and leg swings.